spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 - A cluster profile for the MAAS environment.
 Review [Cluster Profiles](/cluster-profiles) for more information.

+- Available matching base image for the selected OS version in the MAAS configuration.
+Review [How to use standard images](https://maas.io/docs/how-to-use-standard-images).

 # Deploy a MAAS cluster

 To deploy a new MAAS cluster: